GTA-UFRJ/sinfonia/README.md

 Installing OPNFV
 ----------------
 OPNFV is a cloud operating system platform mantained by the Linux Foundation that provides the tools for the NFV orchestration Sinfonia is based upon.
 To install it, please read the [official documentation](http://docs.opnfv.org/en/stable-danube/release/installation.introduction.html) for its current relase.
-We recomment the [deployment through Fuel](http://docs.opnfv.org/en/stable-danube/submodules/fuel/docs/release/installation/index.html#fuel-installation) as it is easier to debug and it has a graphical installation tool.
+We recommend the [deployment through Fuel](http://docs.opnfv.org/en/stable-danube/submodules/fuel/docs/release/installation/index.html#fuel-installation) as it is easier to debug and it has a graphical installation tool.
 The hardware requirements for a minimum OPNFV environment deployment through Fuel are:

  - 1 Fuel Master node
  	- **CPU:**	Dual-core